This is post two of three on our trip to Boston. Read more about day one here. :)

 After breakfast we walked to the Museum of Science and booked a Duck Tour.
 While we waited for our tour to begin we walked around the museum, which was surprisingly very interesting!
 I hear science and think Boooooring but I actually wished we had more time to walk through the exhibits.
 But by 11 am we loaded up the bus/boat with a lot of other families and hit the road and water.

 I’ll be the first to admit — guided tours are super cheesy.
 I am not one for organized fun.
-But when you are in a city for just three days, this is such an easy and quick way to see everything.
+But when you are in a city for just three days, this is such an easy and quick way and one of the weekend activities in Boston to see everything.
 Our tour guide was hilarious and I loved learning fun facts about such a historic city.

 After the tour, we walked back to Charlestown.
 Unbeknownst to us, Sunday was Bunker Hill Day, a day when the town of Charlestown celebrates the battle of Bunker Hill.
 Since we were staying Charlestown, J and I picked up salads at Whole Foods and sat on the curb on Main Street to watch the parade.